ramniearh/money_cooperation_iGSS/README.md

   In this mode, the agents' economic response is hardcoded to act as "Strict Discriminators" (cooperate if partner is Good, defect if Bad).
 The GP engine is tasked with evolving the "justice system" (the Assessment Rule).
 The algorithm searches for the logical categorization required to assign a "Good" or "Bad" reputation based on observed variables (`Action`, `HelperStanding`, `RecipientStanding`).

 * **Mode 3: Co-Evolutionary Institutional Discovery**
   The most complex configuration.
-Fully agnostic agents utilize a **dual-tree Genetic Program** to simultaneously invent *both* the economic response (Action Rule) and the social norm (Assessment Rule).
-This mode tests whether an evolutionary engine can endogenously discover foundational, mathematically flawless social institutions (such as the "Stern Judging" norm) from scratch when placed under sufficient environmental pressure.
+Agents utilize a **dual-tree Genetic Program** to simultaneously evolve *both* the economic response (Action Rule) and the social norm (Assessment Rule).
+The Action Rule receives only the partner's standing as input; memory and token signals are not available in this mode, making it a pure IR institutional search.
+This mode tests whether an evolutionary engine can endogenously discover foundational IR institutions (such as the "Stern Judging" norm) from scratch when placed under sufficient environmental pressure.
+  > ⚠️ Note: Mode 3 uses a higher defector pressure (`NUM_D = 20` vs. `10` in Modes 1 and 2) to prevent indiscriminate cooperation from being rewarded.
+Results across modes are therefore not directly comparable in terms of environmental difficulty.

 ---------------------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------------------